yic03685/Y/README.md

 Y is targeting at creating models (M in the MVC terminology) for you app and therefore independent to whichever V your app is using.

 ## Why Y?
 While there are many libraries implementing the flux pattern, Y chooses a more restricted way to manage states and dependencies with observables.
-It helps you make your model easier to manage and scalable.For Rx.js users, building the models with Rx only could be tricky sometime.
+It helps you make your model easier to manage and scale.
+For Rx.js users, building the models with Rx only could be tricky sometime.
 Y saves you from dealing with things like caching and provide with a easier syntax.

 ## How does it work?
 The smallest unit in Y is a property, not a model.
 Model is a collection of property while the goal of model is only for providing properties a meaningful place to sit it.